• About

 6. As the donuts bake, melt the butter in one bowl and mix together the cinnamon and the sugar in another.

-7. Remove donuts from pan, brush with melted butter and coat with the cinnamon sugar mixture.
+7. Remove the donuts from the pan, brush with melted butter, and coat with the cinnamon sugar mixture.

 One important thing to note about these donuts (and all donuts) is that they taste best when eaten just after baking.
-Ideally when they’re still warm, but definitely within the first 12-24 hours.
-If you don’t expect to finish all 18 donuts on the same day, my advice is to keep the batter stored in the refrigerator and bake the remaining donuts the next day.
+Ideally, when they’re still warm, but definitely within the first 12-24 hours.

 Overhead close-up of baked apple donut